MP for Aldridge-Brownhills

 Shadow Minister (Foreign, Commonwealth and Development Office)

 Wendy Morton is a Conservative MP for Aldridge-Brownhills, first elected in 2015.
-She has held ministerial roles in the Department for Transport and served as Chief Whip, and since November 2024 is the Shadow Minister for the Foreign, Commonwealth and Development Office.
+Since November 2024 she has served as the Shadow Minister for the Foreign, Commonwealth and Development Office, and her career has included ministerial roles in the Department for Transport and a period as Chief Whip.

-Morton shows 100% party loyalty and 74% voting attendance (above the party average).
+Morton shows 100% party loyalty (above the party average of 99%) and an attendance rate of 73% (above the 56% party average).
 She has two rebel votes.
-On key issues, she generally supports immigration controls and the asylum system, and the Rwanda deportation scheme, while opposing bus services regulation and VAT changes; her votes on trade unions, NHS funding and prison sentencing have been mixed, and she has backed transgender rights.
+On key topics, she generally supported immigration controls, the asylum system and the Rwanda deportation scheme, and voted for transgender rights, while generally opposing bus services regulation and VAT changes.
+Votes on Universal Credit, NHS funding, prison sentencing and trade union powers were mixed.

 Generated 21 February 2026